jacky810124/transform-api-gateway-raw-data/README.md

 # INTRODUCTION
-AWS Lambda accept specific key-value like data, so you need to transform data type before using it.
+AWS Lambda accept key-value like data, so you need to transform data type before using it.